-- exempt development: minor works that do not require approval because they are undertaken in accordance with the specified standards in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy)
+- exempt development: minor works that do not require approval because they are undertaken in accordance with the specified standards in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the State Policy)

 - complying development: combined Development Application and Construction Certificate process where the development meets the specified standards in the State Policy.

-- Development Application: all other local development that is not exempt or complying will require a Development Application and a Construction Certificate.
+- Development Application: all other local development that is not exempt or complying requires a Development Application and a Construction Certificate.

-You can use the NSW Government's Department of Planning and Environment's Planning Portal to find out what zone your property is and what considerations may apply to your development.
+- You can use the Department of Planning and Environment's Planning Portal to find out what zone your property is and what considerations may apply to your development.

-If you determine that you need to lodge a Development Application, the following flowchart shows the major steps in the development process and explains each step in more detail:
+If you determine that you need to lodge a Development Application, this flowchart shows the major steps in the development process and explains each step in more detail:

 - Find out if your development needs approval.